BleepSec/bleepsec.github.io/_posts/2020-05-11-htb-oscp-lame-writeup.markdown

 ![vsftpd exploit failure](/assets/img/vsftpd-exploit-fail.png){: .align-center}

 Unfortunately, we get the "Exploit completed, but no session was created" error message which usually means that the target is not actually vulnerable.
-Perhaps some naughty CTF creator fixed it without updating the version and left us with a rabbit hole to get stuck in? :smirk:
+Perhaps some naughty CTF creator fixed it without updating the version and left us with a rabbit hole to get stuck in? ;)

 That failure does not stop us though, we have more exploits to try!

 ### Samba Exploitation

-Following the same steps as before we can use MEtasploit again to try the Samba 3.0.20 username map command execution vulenrably.
+Following the same steps as before we can use Metasploit again to try the Samba 3.0.20 username map command execution vulenrably.

 1. Type `search Samba` within Metasploit
 2. Select the module by typing `use exploit/multi/samba/usermap_script`